Toast of London

-Toast of… is a British television sitcom, known either as Toast of London (when it was set in London) or Toast of Tinseltown (with episodes set in America).
-It was created by Arthur Mathews and Matt Berry and stars Berry as Steven Toast, an eccentric, middle-aged actor with a chequered past who spends more time dealing with his problems off stage than performing on it.
+Toast of London is a British television sitcom, created by Matt Berry and Arthur Mathews and starring Berry as Steven Toast, an eccentric, middle-aged actor with a chequered past who spends more time dealing with his problems offstage than performing on it.

+Its fourth series, set in the United States, was titled Toast of Tinseltown.

 Production

 All episodes are directed by Michael Cumming.

 Three series, under the title Toast of London, were broadcast on Channel 4.
 Series 2 and 3 were shot at the West London Film Studios.
 In the United States, Toast of London was available on IFC.

 In November 2017, after reports of a fourth series, Berry clarified that it will return "in some form at some point", but nothing was currently being written.
-Mathews later said that they have an idea for "Toast in America", but that no deadline was set.
-In December 2017, Channel 4 officially renewed the show for another series.
+Mathews later said that they had an idea for "Toast in America", but that no deadline was set.
+In December 2017, Channel 4 officially renewed the show for a fourth series.

-During the COVID-19 pandemic, a new YouTube channel with new audio skits of Toast of London was created, whilst in 2021 the "Toast in America" series was confirmed as a six-part television project for the BBC, under the title Toast of Tinseltown.
+During the COVID-19 pandemic, a YouTube channel with new audio skits of Toast of London was created, whilst in 2021 the "Toast in America" series was confirmed as a six-part television project for the BBC, under the title Toast of Tinseltown.
 The series debuted on BBC Two on 4 January 2022 with all episodes of Toast of Tinseltown uploaded to the BBC iPlayer at the same time, alongside the three series of Toast of London.